 There is also another way (besides gears) for semi trucks to run off gasoline.
 We could use gasoline-electric trucks, where the engine is not connected to the wheels at all.
 The gasoline engine drives a generator, which generates electricity, which powers an electric motor and drives the wheels.
 This kind of setup is already widespread and is used in almost all locomotives, many large articulated city buses, and a few passenger cars (Mazda MX-30 and Honda Clarity).
 In these vehicles, the torque of the engine is completely unimportant because the engine is not connected mechanically to the wheels.
 In this case, only the power of the engine is important, and even some big SUV engines have sufficient power to drive a large semi truck.

 This issue is important because EV adoption is growing rapidly and could cause a reduction in gasoline demand.
-It's at least possible that gasoline demand will drop to zero or very low levels over the next 50+ years.
-If this happened, then there would be more than triple the fuel available for long-haul, heavy duty trucks, provided they could use the fuel no longer being consumed by passenger vehicles.
-If short-haul trucks like amazon delivery vans are also electrified, it would increase the amount of fuel available for long haul trucking by more than 5x because less fuel is used in other sectors of the economy.
+It's at least possible that gasoline demand will drop to low levels over the next 60+ years.
+If this happened, then there would be more than double the fuel available, in each barrel of oil, for heavy duty trucks.
+If short-haul trucks and delivery vans are also electrified, it would increase the amount of fuel available for long haul trucking by more than 4x because less fuel is used in other sectors of the economy.
+This would mean that a decline in oil extraction by 75% would cause no change in fuel available for heavy duty trucks.

 These facts contradict one of the main doctrines of this doomsday group.
 One of the key ideas of this group was that trucks would suddenly stop running because of a shortage of fuel.
 However, that idea was not correct.
-There is enough fuel to keep trucks running for a very, very long time, using basic fuel switching which a market economy routinely carries out.
+There is enough fuel to keep trucks running for a very, very long time, using basic fuel switching, which is easy and routinely carried out by market economies.

 No comments: